 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you and can only be read by a web server in the domain that issued the cookie to you.

-Session cookies – is used to store information about or change setting for a user session It lasts only for the duration of your visit and are deleted when you close your browser.
+Session cookies – is used to store information about or change the setting for a user session It lasts only for the duration of your visit and is deleted when you close your browser.

 Persistent cookies – are used by websites to provide targeted advertising based upon the browsing history of the device.
 They last after you have closed your browser and allow a website to remember your actions and preferences.

 First and Third-party cookies – Whether a cookie is a first or third-party cookie depends on which website the cookie comes from.
 First-party cookies are those set by or on behalf of the website visited.
 All other cookies are third-party cookies.
 We use both first-party and third-party cookies.

 Strictly necessary cookies – are essential to enable you to move around the website and use its features.
 These cookies don’t gather information about you for the purposes of marketing.

 Performance cookies – collect information about how visitors use a website, for instance, which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor although they may collect the IP address of the device used to access the site.
 All information these cookies collect is anonymous and is only used to improve how a website works, the user experience and to optimise our advertising.

 Functionality cookies – allow the website to remember choices you make (such as your username).
-The information these cookies collect is anonymised (i.e. it does not contain your name, address etc.) and they do not track your browsing activity across other website.
+The information these cookies collect is anonymised (i.e. it does not contain your name, address etc.) and they do not track your browsing activity across other websites.